Friends-of-Monika/mas-selfharm/README.md

 <h1 align="center">💛 MAS Self-Harm Submod 💛</h1>
 <h3 align="center">Awareness about self-harm and support to self-harmers, with different
-techniques, milestones, checkups and new dialogue and spritepacks</h3>
+techniques, milestones, checkups, and new dialogue and spritepacks</h3>

 <p align="center">
   <a href="https://github.com/friends-of-monika/mas-selfharm/releases/latest">